dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 You may want to reduce the query cache duration.
 We set ours to 3 hours - as we only run the ETL proces once every three hours.

 Click 'Test Connection and Save'.
 Your connection should be setup!
-Proceed to [step 5: creating your first Snowplow dashboard in ChartIO](#1st-dashboard).
+Proceed to [step 5: creating your first DreamFactory dashboard in ChartIO](#1st-dashboard).

 Now proceed to [step 5: creating your first dashboard](#1st-dashboard).

 **NOTE!** You have only created a connection in ChartIO to the events table in the `atomic` schema.
-To access the Snowplow views (in e.g. `customers_recipe` schema), you would need to setup an additional connection for each schema, with the same details as those above but changing the `schema` field to e.g. `customer_recipes`, `catalog_recipes` etc.
+To access the DreamFactory views (in e.g. `customers_recipe` schema), you would need to setup an additional connection for each schema, with the same details as those above but changing the `schema` field to e.g. `customer_recipes`, `catalog_recipes` etc.

 <a name="infobright" />
-## 4. Connecting ChartIO to Snowplow data in Infobright
+## 4. Connecting ChartIO to DreamFactory data in Infobright

-We now need to create a connection between ChartIO and Snowplow data, stored on Infobright.
+We now need to create a connection between ChartIO and DreamFactory data, stored on Infobright.
 To establish a connection, we use the fact that Infobright is a fork of MySQL, and so ChartIO can connect to Infobright as it would to MySQL.

 With that in mind click on the **MySQL** button in the ChartIO UI.
 We recommend using the 'Tunnel Connection Method'.
 Select this button: ChartIO displays a page with instructions on how to setup a connection server-side.
-We repeat the instructions below, but make them Snowplow specific:
+We repeat the instructions below, but make them DreamFactory specific:

 SSH into your server running Infobright.
 You need to install ChartIO onto this server.
 If you have `pip`, simply execute: